nautobot/nautobot/nautobot/docs/docker/index.md

 ## Tags

-A set of Docker images are built for each Nautobot release and published to both [Docker Hub](https://hub.docker.com/r/networktocode/nautobot/) and [GitHub Packages](https://github.com/nautobot/nautobot/pkgs/container/nautobot).
+A set of Docker images are built for each Nautobot release and published to both [Docker Hub](https://hub.docker.com/r/networktocode/nautobot/) and the [GitHub Container Registry](https://github.com/nautobot/nautobot/pkgs/container/nautobot).

-Additionally, GitHub Actions are used to automatically build images corresponding to each commit to the `develop` and `next` branches; these images are only published to GitHub Packages.
+Additionally, GitHub Actions are used to automatically build images corresponding to each commit to the `develop` and `next` branches; these images are only published to the GitHub Container Registry.

-To get a specific tagged image from Docker Hub or GitHub Packages run:
+To get a specific tagged image from Docker Hub or the GitHub Container Registry run:

 ```no-highlight
 docker image pull networktocode/nautobot:${TAG}